hypersign-protocol/docs/developers/hid-node.md

 ## Token transfer

 The `x/bank` module facilitates the transfer of tokens between accounts.
 The base denomination used in the chain is `uhid`, where `u` represents the SI prefix `micro`.
 So, `1 HID` represents `1000000uhid`. `uhid` also acts as a governance token.
+The Coin Type is `118`

 Run the following to transfer `uhid` between blockchain accounts